Paraná & São Paolo, Brazil,

 Partially this is initiated out of curiosity, but also because it is extremely expensive to import coffees from other countries in Brazil.

-The Brazilian coffee beans we use for the FLOW blend, come from 4 farms in the Norte Pioneiro and Norte Novo region in Parana State.
-25% of these beans are naturally fermented and 75% pulped natural.
+The Brazilian coffee beans we use for the FLOW blend, come from 3 fazenda’s in the Norte Pioneiro and Norte Novo region in Parana State.
+These beans are pulped natural.

 Pulped naturals are beans that are depulped and then dried and fermented in the sugary layer that still surrounds the beans, called mucilage.
 Both are dried until the right moisture content of 9%-11.5% before dehulled of the parchment, the last “jacket” that protects the bean from it’s surroundings, than packed and shipped to us.